stefanes/PSGraphite/docs/functions/Get-GraphiteMetric.md

 ```

 ### -IntervalInSeconds
-Specifies the resolution of the metric in seconds.
+Specifies the resolution of the metrics in seconds.

 ```yaml
 Type: Int32